miloliveira/poly-server/README.md

-## App Chatly
+## Poly

 A social network application, where you can create, read, update and delete your content, and check and interact with other people's too.
-Check the deployed version [here](https://appchatly.netlify.app/) 🚀
+Check the deployed version [here](https://polyapp.netlify.app/) 🚀

 ## Project Status :writing_hand:

 This project is currently in development.
 The goal is to create a social network platform with all the features commonly found on this type of apps.

-At this moment, one can join Chatly through Google authentication or the signup/login forms.
+At this moment, one can join Poly through Google authentication or the signup/login forms.

 Once logged in, the user is able to create, edit, like and comment the posts.
 The user can also check his/her profile and edit it, and check other user's profile and full activity history.